elek/ozone-go/README.md

 # Go client for Apache Ozone

-This repository contains an experimental, proof-of-concept Golang client for Apache Ozone:
+This repository contains an experimental, **proof-of-concept** Golang client for Apache Ozone.

+It's not ready yet for using in production / non-production.

 The repository contains the following sub-modules